 Nebraska has the second largest ethanol nameplate capacity

-the second largest ethanol operating production in the country, based on the latest federal figures.
+and the third largest ethanol operating production in the country, based on the latest federal figures.

-As of March 2010, Nebraska has the nameplate capacity to produce 1.7 billion gallons of ethanol, which is 13 percent
+As of April 2009, Nebraska has the nameplate capacity to produce 1.5 billion gallons of ethanol, which is 12

-of the nation's capacity of 13.5 billion gallons.
+percent of the nation's capacity of 12.4 billion gallons.
 Iowa has the

-is 26 percent of the nation's total), and Louisiana has the
+gallons which is 25 percent of the nation's total), and Louisiana has the

-Nebraska's operating refineries are producing 1.7 billion gallons of ethanol, which is 14 percent of the nation's
+Nebraska's operating refineries are producing one billion gallons of ethanol, which is 10 percent of the nation's

 percent of the nation's total), and Louisiana has the